acbsp/bonafide.guru/en/contents.rst

 (Dialectical Spirotualism)

-Dear devotees please pay your attention to what Srila Prabhupada says.
+Dear devotees please pay your attention to what |SP| says.
 Many of us, maybe even each, try to spread Krishna consciousness everywhere and we should be very careful in what we preach.
-We must understand and fully realize what are we preaching and never deviate from the teaching of Srila Prabhupada even for a jot.
+We must understand and fully realize what are we preaching and never deviate from the teaching of |SP| even for a jot.
 If we preach distorted philosophy of *guru-tattwa*, presented by unauthorized ISKCON gurus, which disagrees with siddhanta clearly installed by Srila Prabhupada.
 In other words, if we in our preaching present unauthorized